symfony/symfony-docs/messenger/multiple_buses.rst

         $container->bind('$queryBus', 'messenger.bus.queries');
         $container->bind('$eventBus', 'messenger.bus.events');

-Restrict handlers per bus
+Restrict Handlers per Bus
 -------------------------

 By default, each handler will be available to handle messages on *all* of your buses.
-To prevent dispatching a message to the wrong bus without an error, you can restrict each handler to a specific bus using the `messenger.message_handler` tag:
+To prevent dispatching a message to the wrong bus without an error, you can restrict each handler to a specific bus using the ``messenger.message_handler`` tag:

 .. configuration-block::